 Your final project will take a considerable amount of time and effort.
-Keep in mind that you are going to work on it for at least six months.
+Keep in mind that you are going to work on it for about six months.
 Therefore you should select a project that matches your own interests, so that you can be motivated and will enjoy working on it.
 This means that you need to know what your interests are before selecting a project.

 To help you finding out what your interests are, you can ask yourself a number of questions, like:

 - What subjects do I find interesting?